 Spain Food and Drink

-Spain's eating and drinking culture is one of its greatest attractions, and a very sociable one, with people rubbing shoulders in tapas bars and café.
-The Spaniards take their food seriously – be it diner-style menus del dia or elaborate, nouveau cuisine in gourmet restaurants.
-Food is generally good whichever corner of Spain you go to.
+Spain's eating and drinking culture is one of its greatest attractions, and a very sociable one too, with people rubbing shoulders in tapas bars and cafés.
+The Spaniards take their food seriously – be it diner-style menus del dia (menus of the day) or elaborate, nouveau cuisine in gourmet restaurants.
+Food is generally dictated by the seasons and fresh, whichever corner of Spain you go to.

 An excellent way to understand different facets of Spanish cuisine is to sample tapas (pintxos in the Basque Country): small snacks served with drinks in local bars across the country.
-They can range from gourmet canapés to simple plates of olives, and may be charged or given free.
-Some of the best cities in Spain to try tapas are Barcelona, Granada and Madrid.
-You can also sign up on tapas tours to get a crash course on the culinary delight and sample tapas in the best places in Spain.
+They can range from gourmet canapés to simple plates of olives, cheeses and cured meats, and may be charged or given free.

-• Tortilla ( a rich, chunky potato omelette) - a staple throughout Spain.
+Tortilla Espaniola: A rich, chunky potato omelette – a staple throughout Spain.

 Most restaurants serve a menú del día at lunchtime; this is a three-course meal including drinks that generally costs from €10 to €20 and can be very good value.